suavelizard/play/README.md

  - ExpressJS - Web framework
  - Socket.io - For near-realtime communications
  - Morgan - Request logging for Express
- - Bull - Redis queue for handling jobs
+ - Bull - Redis queue for handling jobs (In progress)
- - Passport - User Authentication support
+ - Passport - User authentication support (In progress)
+ - JWT - Application authentication (In progress)
  - Pug - Templating if needed on the server
  - Sequelize - ORM for working against SQL databases
  - Swagger - Provides API documentation and explore interface